 If you think you have hearing loss, you should have a hearing test.
 After the test, you will be advised whether or not a hearing aid might suit you.
 Not everyone with a hearing loss will need or want to use a hearing aid.

 If you are not eligible for the government program, you may be able to get a hearing aid from a hearing aid bank, which reconditions donated hearing aids.
 You can ask the Hearing Services Program for information about a hearing aid bank near you.

-If you have private insurance, check if you are covered for hearing aids.
+If you have private health insurance, check if you are covered for hearing aids.
 You may also be eligible to claim some costs as a tax benefit under the Australian Government’s medical expenses offset.

 Types of hearing aids

 There are several types of hearing aids.
-Hearing aids can vary in size, special features, price and the way they are placed in your ear.
+Hearing aids can vary in size, special features, price and the way they are placed in the ear.
 Hearing aids are worn in or behind the ear.

 Behind-the-ear hearing aids are relatively easy to clean and maintain.
 Hearing aids that are placed in the ear are smaller and harder to clean.
 Speak to your doctor or audiologist about finding the right types of hearing aids for you.